All blogs

 Are California Sellers Required to Disclose If Selling By Owner?

-Main Disclosure Forms You Need When Selling By Owner in California
+Main Disclosure Forms Required in California FSBO Sales

-Here are the key disclosure documents most FSBO sellers must provide:
+Here are the most common disclosure forms FSBO sellers in California need to provide:

 1. Transfer Disclosure Statement (TDS)

-According to the California Association of Realtors, sellers who fail to provide a TDS may allow the buyer to cancel the purchase even after closing.
+Failure to provide this form can allow the buyer to cancel the contract — even after closing.

 2. Natural Hazard Disclosure (NHD)

-• HOA Disclosures (if your home is part of a homeowners association)
+• HOA disclosures (if your property is in a homeowners’ association)

-• Death Disclosure (if a death occurred on the property in the last three years)
+• Death on Property Disclosure (if someone died on the property in the last 3 years)

 What Happens If You Skip Disclosures?